Karwar: Secondary industry

 In Binaga township, a chemical company Aditya Birla Chemicals (earlier owned by Ballarpur Industries Ltd / Solaris Chemtech), manufactures caustic soda lye and flakes, chlorine, hydrochloric acid, phosphoric acid, kestra pipes and bromine.

 Tertiary industry

 At Kaiga, 50 km away, the Nuclear Power Corporation of India operates an 880 MW nuclear power plant.
 The Karnataka Power Corporation Ltd. operates a dam and 150 MW power house between Kadra and Mallapur townships, approximately 33 km from Karwar town.

 INS Kadamba

 The Indian Navy operates a naval base at a bay near Binaga township.
 It is the navy's third largest base.
 The base was founded as part of Project Seabird.
 Casurina beach near Binaga (now called Kamat Bay) and Arga beach were incorporated into naval property.
 The public has access to the base during Navy Week in December and in visiting educational groups.
-The naval base includes a civilian support community at Amadalli, a ship lift and an hospital.
+The naval base includes a civilian support community at Amadalli, a ship lift and a hospital.
 INS Kadamba is the homeport of India's largest aircraft carrier INS Vikramaditya.